 An Outline of Proko’s Premium Drawing courses:

-- Figure Drawing Fundamentals Course: This is a versatile course that is approachable enough for amateur artists and detailed enough for experienced artists.
-In this course, you’ll learn about the figure drawing techniques in a highly enjoyable and entertaining manner.
+- Figure Drawing Fundamentals Course: Click to visit Proko.
+This versatile course is approachable enough for amateur artists and detailed enough for experienced artists.
+In this course, you’ll learn about figure-drawing techniques in a highly enjoyable and entertaining manner.
 It has top-notch videos that include extended versions of freemium tutorials.
 The course is designed to guide learners through multiple abstraction levels, with a detailed explanation of supplementary concepts along the way.
-Notable features of this course include extended lessons, examples, and demos, critique clips, assignments, and answers.
+Notable features of this course include extended lessons, examples, demos, critique clips, assignments, and answers.
 Premium videos are in-depth and cover lots of information.

-- Portrait Drawing Course: In this particular course, you’ll learn how to sketch portraits from any perspective.
+- Portrait Drawing Fundamentals Course: Click here to view course details at Proko.
+In this course, you’ll learn how to sketch portraits from any perspective.
 What’s more, you’ll learn about the anatomy of the lips, eyes, nose, and ears.
 It features two full-length, real-time demos of portrait drawing from start to finish.

-- Anatomy for Artists: This is by far the most complex and expensive Proko drawing course, and you’ll need to dedicate lots of your time to understand what’s going on here.
-This course is divided into three distinct sections, including the torso, arms, and legs.
-Every single section covers specific body areas, and each section brings onboard extended video lessons, 3D models, an ebook with the course material as well as assignments that are accompanied with answers and critiques.
+- Drawing Fundamentals Anatomy: Click here to visit Proko’s website.
+This is the most complex and expensive Proko drawing course.
+You’ll need to dedicate lots of your time to understanding what’s happening here.
+This course is divided into three sections: the torso, arms, and legs.
+Every section covers specific body areas, and each brings onboard extended video lessons, 3D models, an ebook with the course material, and assignments with answers and critiques.
 Like the other drawing courses, the freemium version only hints at what is available when you purchase the premium version.

-- Caricature Drawing Course: If you didn’t know, this is the only course that isn’t taught by Proko.
-Instead, it is taught by Jones Court, an equally highly experienced artist.
-He is a skilled artist who is passionate about caricature.
+- Caricature Drawing Course: This course is taught by Jones Court, an equally highly experienced artist.
+He is a skilled artist who is passionate about caricatures.
 Like Stan, Jones is a former trainee at Watts Atelier and has been a teacher at this institution since 2013.
-This only implies that there isn’t a significant shift in style between these two prolific artists.
+This only implies that there needs to be a significant shift in style between these two prolific artists.

-Freemium courses are accessible for anyone with an Internet connection.
+Freemium courses are accessible to anyone with an Internet connection.
 However, as previously mentioned, these courses are just a hint of what you’ll get from premium courses.
-To be more precise, premium courses are extended versions of freemium videos, nearly three times longer, and usually includes critique clips as well as additional examples of each lesson.
+To be more precise, premium courses are extended versions of freemium videos, nearly three times longer.
+Usually, they include critique clips and additional examples of each lesson.

-What do the Proko’s Courses Offer the Beginner artist?
+What do Proko’s Courses Offer the Beginner artist?

-There are numerous compelling reasons why Proko’s drawing videos work wonders for both beginner and experienced artists.
+There are numerous compelling reasons why these ‘drawing videos work wonders for both beginner and experienced artists.
 First and foremost, each tutorial is carefully designed and thoroughly polished.
-The video content is better produced, articulately presented, and has a great tone compared to other online drawing videos.
+The video content is better produced, articulately presented, and has a great tone than other online drawing videos.

-What’s more Proko incorporates graphics, animations, and models into his tutorials, allowing you to quickly understand every bit of the lessons.
-Each clip is set in 720p, making it great for viewing.
-Every chapter has at least one instructional video which you can go through repeatedly while taking the course.
-And if you are someone who finds it difficult going through somewhat plain educational-oriented content, Proko has got you covered.
-Stan boasts an incredible sense of humor, which is usually reflected in his drawing videos, and this lightens the mood and makes learning a fun experience.
+The course incorporates graphics, animations, and models into his tutorials, allowing you to understand every lesson quickly.
+Each clip is set at 720p, making it great for viewing.
+Every chapter has at least one instructional video, which you can go through repeatedly while taking the course.
+And if you need help going through somewhat plain educational-oriented content.
+Stan boasts incredible humor, usually reflected in his drawing videos.
+This lightens the mood and makes learning a fun experience.

 Figure Drawing Fundamentals:

-- Gesture: This is one of the most essential concepts of figure drawing.
-If you didn’t know, gesture is the motion, rhythm, flow, action, and posture of the pose.
+- Gesture: This is one of the essential concepts of figure drawing.
+If you didn’t know, a gesture is the pose’s motion, rhythm, flow, action, and posture.
 This course focuses on finding the lines of action, teaching artists to easily and promptly identify the main character of the pose.

-- Bean: The bean is just a simple representation of the torso, which is strikingly similar to the flour sack that nearly every animation student is aware of.
-In each body pose, the torso has a side that pinches and a side that stretches, and the bean is arguably the simplest way to visually represent this.
-In simple terms, the bean is the most effective tool for identifying and drawing the leaning, tilting, foreshortening and twisting of the body.
+- Bean: The bean is just a simple representation of the torso, strikingly similar to the flour sack that nearly every animation student is aware of.
+In each body poses, the torso has a side that pinches and a side that stretches, and the bean is arguably the simplest way to represent this visually.
+In simple terms, the bean is the most effective tool for identifying and drawing the body’s leaning, tilting, foreshortening, and twisting.

 - Landmarks: This section covers the bony protrusions that can be used to define proper relationships between the body’s different parts.

-- Robo Bean: This section involves representing the body in boxes to help find its orientation.
+- Robo Bean: This section represents the body in boxes to help find its orientation.
 You can then use it to visualize the body in a 3D form.

-- Mannequinization: Here, you begin to give your drawings the perspective and volume to help invent poses as per your imagination.
+- Mannequinization: You begin giving your drawings the perspective and volume to help invent poses per your imagination.
 It is also important to mention that this section is where your drawings begin to look more like humans.

-- Balance: This part takes you through the body’s center of gravity as well as how to represent this in your drawings.
+- Balance: This part takes you through the body’s center of gravity and how to represent this in your drawings.

-- Proportions: Proko breaks down the proportions of the human body and precisely explains the differences that exist between Robert Beverly Hale, Dr. Richer Paul, and Loomi Andrew’s proportional concepts.
+- Proportions: This breaks down the proportions of the human body and precisely explains the differences between Robert Beverly Hale, Dr. Richer Paul, and Loomi Andrew’s proportional concepts.

 - Exaggeration: This section involves giving the drawn image more life.

-- Measuring: Here, you’ll be taken through how to accurately and effectively use Dr. Richer Paul’s scientific system of how to measure an average person.
+- Measuring: Here, you’ll be taken through how to accurately and effectively use Dr. Richer Paul’s scientific system of measuring an average person.

-- Prerequisites: This talks about the materials, how to sharpen your drawing pencil as well as a general overview of the basic terminology involved.
+- Prerequisites: This talks about the materials, how to sharpen your drawing pencil, and a general overview of the basic terminology involved.

 - Shading: This section is about adding more value to your forms.

-Standard features of the figure drawing course include extended lessons with in-depth videos that cover lots of information about every single topic.
-Premium course members will also get access to a couple of example drawings as well as real-time demos that will help them develop their skills.
+Standard features of the figure drawing course include extended lessons with in-depth videos covering lots of information about every topic.
+Premium course members will also get access to a couple of example drawings and real-time demos that will help them develop their skills.

-What’s more, the course brings on board a spectrum of exercises to enhance your knowledge about the subject.
-After you are done with the lesson, Stan will personally show you how to go about the assignment.
-It is also important to note that premium students that follow along with new clips and submit assignments have an opportunity to feature in critique videos.
+Moreover, the course brings a spectrum of exercises to enhance your knowledge about the subject.
+After you finish the lesson, Stan will personally show you how to do the assignment.
+It is also important to note that premium students who follow along with new clips and submit assignments can feature in critique videos.

 Portrait Drawing Fundamentals:

-This course is subdivided into 18 distinct clips tailored toward showing you an effective way to draw the portrait from any possible angle.
+This course is divided into 18 different clips tailored to show you an effective way to draw the portrait from any possible angle.
 You will be shown how to draw the head per the Loomis principles of figure drawing.
 Of course, this is something you can learn yourself.
 However, as we told you before, Stan has a fantastic way of teaching, making your entire learning experience fun and enjoyable.
 Click Here to Visit Portrait Drawing Course

 Most aspiring artists usually approach hair the wrong way.
-In this course, Stan will show you how to give hair volume in your drawings.
+Stan will show you how to give hair volume in your drawings in this course.
 After a couple of trials and following Stan’s instructions, you’ll get some convincing results.

-A significant number of the videos provided in the portrait course are freely available on the Proko YouTube page.
-However, when you purchase the premium version, you’ll get two full-length portrait drawing demos as well as 3D models.
-The long-form models explain how to bring all the concepts together into a complete portrait drawing.
+Many videos in the portrait course are freely available on the platform’s YouTube channel.
+However, you’ll get two full-length portrait drawing demos and 3D models when you purchase the premium version.
+The long-form models explain how to combine all concepts into a complete portrait drawing.

-This is arguably the most comprehensive Proko course.
-This course is separated into three distinct sections, including the arms, torso, and legs.
-Even though no content covers bones or facial features, Stan covers the neck muscle as well as the spinal cord.
+This extensive course is separated into three sections: arms, torso, and legs.
+Even though no content covers bones or facial features, Stan covers the neck, muscles, and spinal cord.
 Click Here to Visit Anatomy for Artists

-These muscle classes are extremely detailed because they are the forms you will be drawing in the figure course.
-Every single lesson features a series of exercises intended to help you practice and fully understand one muscle group before you progress onto the next level.
+These muscle classes are extremely detailed because they are the form you will draw in the figure course.
+Every lesson features exercise to help you practice and fully understand one muscle group before progressing to the next level.
 Each new chapter focuses on one muscle or bone at a time.
-Below is a brief description of what you’ll learn in anatomy course:
+Below is a brief description of what you’ll learn in the anatomy course: